CodyNicholson/Resume_Website_Framework_Project/README.md

 # Resume Website Framework Project
 This is the framework for my resume website.
 I made it to refer to friends so they can look good at their interviews.
+To view a sample of what it will look like, click this link: https://codynicholson.github.io/Resume_Website_Framework_Project/

 To use this framework to create your resume website, follow these steps: